Chat with us, powered by LiveChat

 Understanding cocaine: history, risks, and slang

-Today, while overall use is down compared to past decades, cocaine addiction remains a serious issue.
-The National Survey on Drug Use and Health reports that over 1 million Americans are currently struggling with cocaine use.
+While overall usage has decreased from its peak, cocaine addiction remains a serious problem today.
+According to the National Survey on Drug Use and Health, it reports that over 1 million Americans are currently struggling with cocaine use.

 Health effects of cocaine

-The physical risks of cocaine use are severe and wide-ranging.
-Some of the most common risks include:
+The physical risks of using cocaine are severe and affect many parts of the body.
+Some of the most common dangers include:

 • Increased heart rate and blood pressure